mdominovic/project_2_nd/README.md

 <TODO:
 * Architectural Diagram (Shows how key parts of the system work)>

+To make all of this work, next steps should be followed:
+ * create github repository
+ * launch Azure Cloud Shell and create ssh key with command: `ssh-keygen`
+ * get content of generated file: `cat /home/<username>/.ssh/id_rsa.pub`
+ * copy generated key and add it to your github account
+ * clone created repository
+ * create project scaffolding, this repository contains files for it
+ * run make all to install dependencies and build the app
+ * enable github actions for repository and add this code to workflow: .github\workflows\pythonapp.yml
+ * create Azure App Service: `az webapp up --sku B1 -n <project_name>`

+ TODO: IMG

+ * setup Azure DevOps - go to https://dev.azure.com and sign in
+ * create a new private project
+ * under Project Settings create a new service connection and select Azure Resource Manager
+ * create a  python specific pipeline to deploy to App Service, and link it to your GitHub repository
+ * check logs of running app: `az webapp log tail --name <project_name> --resource-group <resource_group_name>`
+ * test if app works: `./make_predict_azure_app.sh`
+ TODO: add image output and website

 <TODO:  Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots:

 * Project running on Azure App Service